Waxing and maintenance

 - Complete maintenance (wax removal, hot waxing, scraping, brushing) at the beginning and end of the season.

-- A quick check before any significant change in temperature or after a major fall.
+- A quick check before each significant change in temperature or after a major fall.

 Understanding friction means understanding the importance of wax: when your bases slide, the water generated forms a film that sticks to the snow.
 Wax reduces this adhesion by repelling moisture and smoothing the surface.
 The result: more speed, more control, and more fun on every run.